 Most often, surgery is recommended if ulcerative colitis inflammation and ulcers (right) can't be controlled with medication or other treatments.
 Surgery also may be needed if you're having emergency complications of UC such as severe bleeding or tears in the colon.
 Some people choose to have surgery if UC is affecting their ability to work and stay active.

 Surgery to Cure UC, Cut Colon Cancer Risk

 Removing the diseased colon and rectum lining is the only way to cure ulcerative colitis.
 Some people also choose surgery to cut their risk of colon cancer.
 Having ulcerative colitis for eight years or more, or having a lot of colon damage, can increase your risk.
-If abnormal growth (above, yellow) is found during a checkup, surgery may be recommended.
+If abnormal growth (shown in yellow in the image at left) is found during a checkup, surgery may be recommended.

 Ileal Pouch Anal Anastomosis: No Bags or Valves

 The most common procedure for ulcerative colitis is pelvic pouch or ileal pouch anal anastomosis (IPAA).
 Your colon and rectum will be removed.
 A new rectum, called a J-pouch, will be fashioned out of your small intestine.
 This type of surgery allows you to have bowel movements and use the bathroom.
 You won't need an ostomy bag.
 The procedure takes two separate surgeries about two months apart.

 Also called a permanent or Brooke Ileostomy, this surgery removes the colon and rectum and closes off the anus.
 Then a hole in abdomen, called a stoma, is made.
 Waste will move from the small intestine, out the stoma, and into a plastic ostomy bag.
 While wearing a bag you'll still be able to work, be intimate, and play sports.
 This surgery is often used for older or other people who can't undergo longer surgeries.